What To Carry: The Ten Essentials of Hiking & Backpacking

 How To Get Out Of Trouble If It’s Too Late

 If you’ve followed our advice to here, yet still find yourself in a bad situation, remember to relax.
 Take a few moments to compose yourself before carving out a game plan for how you will proceed.
 It, often, feels grimmer than it truly is.

 One of the first topics discussed in survivalist courses is the proper order for survival tasks.
 If an unexpected night out is quickly becoming evident, focus on shelter and your ability to protect yourself from the elements.
 If that’s taken care of, start considering your hydration.
 How much do you have left?
 Is there a water source nearby?
 Be smart about what you do with your time when every minute counts.

-If you’ve, smartly, carried the ten essentials that we’ve discussed in detail above, then you’ll have a plethora of tools at the ready.
+If you’ve, smartly, carried the backcountry essentials that we’ve discussed in detail above, then you’ll have a plethora of tools at the ready.
 That, my friend, is the whole point!